 Tourists from around the world travel each year to visit the ancient holy cities in India.
 Many are looking for spiritual enlightenment, while others simply wish to explore these cities, which have been standing for centuries.
 Regardless of one’s purpose, every traveler will agree that a journey through India’s holy cities is a life-changing adventure.
 The trip will be etched in the traveler’s memory forever, as sure as the ancient cities have stood through the test of time.

 Haridwar is a holy city in the Uttarakhand State of India, with its name translating to “Gateway to God.”
-Located in the northwestern part of the country, it is bordered to the northwest by the Indian state of Himachal Pradesh.
+Haridwar is located in the northwestern part of the country, and it is bordered to the northwest by the Indian state of Himachal Pradesh.
 People from within cities in India and worldwide come to visit as a pilgrimage and take a dip in the holy river, the Ganges.
-This sacred river is thought to purify you and pardon all your sins.
+This holy sacred river is thought to purify you and will pardon all your sins.
+Har Har Gange!

 At Haridwar, people can familiarize themselves with various Hindu rituals, such as floating lamps (known as diyas) with marigold flowers along the holy river, lighting it up in the evening.
-Religious festivals hold even further draw, and tourists enjoy the city aura of intense spirituality.
-Many pilgrims gather there annually at the beginning of the Hindu solar year in April, and a Kumbh Mela (a Hindu religious festival) is held every 12th year in Haridwar.
+Many religious festivals are held in Haridwar, and millions of people come and enjoy the city’s atmosphere of intense spirituality.
+For example, many pilgrims gather there annually at the beginning of the Hindu solar year in April.
+A Kumbh Mela (a Hindu religious festival) is held every 12th year in Haridwar.

 Haridwar has always been a place of interest because it is one of the oldest cities in India.
 It is a place that has numerous temples with fascinating legacies.
-At Haridwar, the legend is that Maa Ganga, after carrying the purity of heaven from the kamandal of Lord Brahma, washing the feet of Lord Vishnu, and flowing through the sahastrara of Lord Shiva, came to Earth and made Haridwar a divine area.
+At Haridwar, the legend is that Maa Ganga (goddess of the river Ganges), after carrying the purity of heaven from the kamandal of Lord Brahma, washing the feet of Lord Vishnu, and flowing through the sahastrara of Lord Shiva, came to Earth and made Haridwar a divine place.

 Read More: 10 Remarkable Benefits From A Trip To Canada

-The reason why there are so many religious sites in Mathura is that it was the birthplace of Lord Krishna.
+There are so many religious sites in Mathura because it was the birthplace of Lord Krishna.
 Krishna is considered the reincarnation of Lord Vishnu.
-Visitors can listen to melodious sounds of flutes throughout the city and experience an amazing feeling of love.
-Holi is the most popular festival in Mathura, and millions of people worldwide come to Mathura to enjoy the great happiness and enthusiasm of this colorful festival.
+People can listen to the sounds of hundreds of flutes playing throughout the city and experience the feeling of love and happiness.
+Holi is the most popular Hindu festival in Mathura, and millions of people from around India and the globe come to Mathura to enjoy this colorful festival.

 Top 8 Temples to Visit in Mathura